sahilk16/Kaggle-AllState_starter/README.md

 In this notebook, I have explored the dataset separately on Numerical variables and Categorical variables and applied a simple XgBoost on the data to get a satisfactory Leaderboard Board result.

 # further work
-You can further use many techniques and other algorithms to get a better score and can also try to use the ensembling technique because this challenge is similar to OTTO challenge on Kaggle where the winner's approach was a 2 stage stacker.
+You can further use many techniques and other algorithms to get a better score and can also try to use the stacking technique because this challenge is similar to OTTO challenge on Kaggle where the winner's approach was a 2 stage stacker.
 The link for stacking approach : https://www.kaggle.com/c/otto-group-product-classification-challenge/forums/t/14335/1st-place-winner-solution-gilberto-titericz-stanislav-semenov